davidgilbertson/react-recollect/README.md

 When using React _without_ Recollect, React must assess each component to decide which ones it will re-render. `PureComponent` and `React.memo` are hints to React that say 'you won't need to update this component if its props and state are the same as last time'.

 But Recollect does away with this roundabout method of 'working out' what to re-render.
 Instead it tells React _exactly_ which components it needs to re-render.

-As a result, these 'hints' are of no benefit.
+As a result, these 'hints' are of no benefit as performance enhancing methods.

+## Can I use this with `shouldComponentUpdate()`?

+Yes, but no, but you probably don't need to.

+The [React docs](https://reactjs.org/docs/react-component.html#shouldcomponentupdate) say of `shouldComponentUpdate()`:

+> This method only exists as a performance optimization.
+Do not rely on it to “prevent” a rendering, as this can lead to bugs ...
+In the future React may treat shouldComponentUpdate() as a hint rather than a strict directive, and returning false may still result in a re-rendering of the component

+So, if you're using `shouldComponentUpdate` for _performance_ reasons, then you don't need it anymore.
+If the `shouldComponentUpdate` method is executing, it's because Recollect has _told_ React to update the component, which means a value that it needs to render has changed.

+Unfortunately, the `prevProps` that you're going to get as the first argument are going to be wrong.
+See [Immutability problems](#immutability-problems) below for more details.

 ## Can I use this with `Context`?